reddy-lab-code-research/XLCoST/README.md

 |        | test  |   45 |    49 |     48 |    49 |    49 |    43 |      |

-Number of pairwise code-text data in each language.
+Number of pairwise code-text data in each language are presented in the table below.
 "Snippet" means snippet-comment pairs, and "Program" means program-description (problem description) pairs.
 This data is used for Code Summarization (Code-to-Text), Code Synthesis (Text-to-Code) and NL Code Search tasks.
 | **NL-Code Pairs** |       | **C++** | **Java** | **Python** | **C#** | **JS** | **PHP** | **C** | **Total** |
 |:----------:|:-----:|:-------:|:--------:|:----------:|:------:|:------:|:-------:|:-----:|:---------:|
 | **Snippet**| train |  93847  |   91089  |    81207   |  87583 |  70649 |  18027  |  3763 |   446165  |